cloudfoundry-incubator/kubecf/doc/rfd/rfd/0008/README.md

 In the KubeCF repository, there's a new project named *Roadmap* where we track the features that we are working, which phase they are and when they may come available.

-This way, we can give the community a quick way to access to our main features, the problem that they solve, how they will solve it and when.
+This way, we can give the community a glimpse to our main features, the problem that they solve and how they will solve it.

 Questions and/or comments on any of the features can be added directly to the feature GitHub issue itself.